petarmihaylov/UFEWDN-P5-Neighborhood-Map/README.md

 ## Run the Project in Vagrant (for development)

 1. Make sure Vagrant is installed.
-2. Clone the repository to your local drive
+2. Clone the repository to your local drive.

  ```
     git clone https://github.com/petarmihaylov/UFEWDN-P5-Neighborhood-Map
  ```